iobroker-community-adapters/ioBroker.info/README.md

 <!-- ### __WORK IN PROGRESS__ -->

 ### __WORK IN PROGRESS__
 * Breaking changes: Some systemdata objects have new names and corrected types and content!
-YOu might need to adjust scripts and visualizations!
+You might need to adjust scripts and visualizations!
 * (ldittmar81) Added Wifi, Docker, USB, Printer, Bluetooth and Audio infos
 * (Apollon77) Optimize for js-controller 3.3